getto-systems/labelizer/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/getto-systems/labelizer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License